Filtration is a process that separates solid particles from liquids or gases using a medium called a filter.

 There are several types of filtration.
 The best method for a task depends on whether the solid is suspended in the fluid or dissolved in it.

 - General Filtration: General filtration is a basic type of filtration that uses gravity to draw the feed through the filter.
-Coffee makers and
+Coffee makers rely on general filtration.

 - Vacuum or Pressure Filtration: In one type of vacuum filtration, a Büchner flask and hose generate a vacuum to suck the feed through the filter.
 Usually, this vacuum filtration set-up gets help from gravity.
 Another type of vacuum filtration uses a pump to generate a pressure difference between the sides of the filter.
 Pump filters don’t need to be vertical.